 - Edith Shum (MSc): Research Assistant

-- Social networks, social capital, and environmental outcomes
+- Social networks, social-ecological networks, and environmental outcomes

 - Adaptation, transformation, and social-ecological resilience